General Data Protection Regulation

 The regulation ecompasses steps to be taken in all areas of protecting an individual's privacy -- setting up security mechanisms, compliance, repercussions of breach and more.
 Non-compliance beyond the enforcement date, is liable to attract heavy penalties.

-Committed to protecting our customers personal data, is here to help customers and end-users understand significance of the GDPR, its requirements and our allegiance to comply by global standards.
+Committed to protecting our customers personal data, is here to help customers and end-users understand the significance of the GDPR, its requirements and our allegiance to comply to global standards.